 Why Powdery Mildew is a Disaster on Buds During and After Harvest

 Powdery mildew is a catastrophe to have on your marijuana buds at any time, but especially when you are starting a harvest.
 The very act of harvesting will spread the spores to any uninfected plants.
 And once it’s on the buds at harvest, there’s not much you can do to save your crop.
 You can try very carefully to remove the infected plants from the area.
 The problem is that every time you touch a plant that’s infected, you can spread the microscopic spores through the air to nearby plants.
 If the infestation has not spread too far, you can try to very carefully cut out the infected leaves and buds and place them in plastic bags for disposal.
 You will need to watch your plants closely to make sure you’ve stopped the disease during flowering, too.
 If you see it has spread to other plants, even after you’ve cut and removed the infected leaves and buds, there’s little you can do but keep cutting and removing.
-Unfortunately, this is a recipe for heavy damages or totally destroyed crop.
+Unfortunately, this is a recipe for heavy damages or totally destroyed crops.
 The other danger is that you’ve harvested infected buds and unintentionally mixed them in with the remaining good buds during the harvesting process.
-Naturally, the powdery mildew will continue to spread to other buds even after harvest.
+Naturally, the powdery mildew will continue to spread to other buds even after harvest – and you do not want infected buds in your product.

 Why Powdery Mildew is Important to Prevent Before Infestation